 Pro tip: After your trek through the canyon, remain immersed in the impressive scenery by booking a room at the Lake Powell Resort, where you can take a boat tour, dinner cruise, or rent a powerboat to explore the perimeters of the resort.

 Carlsbad Caverns; Eddy County, New Mexico

-Where to fly: El Paso International Airport
+Where to fly: El Paso International Airport (ELP)

-These caverns, which are located in the Guadalupe Mountains of Southeastern New Mexico, once served as a coastline for an inland sea.
+These caverns, which are located in the Guadalupe Mountains of New Mexico, once served as a coastline for an inland sea.
 Nearly 250 million years later, the Carlsbad Caverns are the remains of this ancient coastline, with the eroded Permian reef creating dazzling structures that attract thousands of tourists every year.
 Throughout the year, the park offers bat flight viewing programs and celestial night sky parties.

 Pro tip: Housed in a historic building in downtown Carlsbad, the Trinity Hotel is an elegant place to rest, dine, and drink wine after a long day of trekking through caves.

 Where to fly: Sacramento International Airport (SMF)

 A trip to Black Chasm Cavern is truly a once-in-a-lifetime opportunity.
 This magical cavern in Volcano, California is well-known for its bright blue lake surrounded by thousands of sparkling helictites, a mineral that's only present in around 5 percent of all caves in existence.
 After a trip through the cavern, visitors can revel in the wonders of the Zen Garden, an area full of marble monoliths that were uncovered during the hydraulic mining of the Gold Rush era.
 For those looking for a personalized cavern experience, guided tours are offered throughout the year.